 - 1. Where is the speaker going?

 - 2. How does the speaker feel?

 - 3. What will the speaker miss?

 - 4. How does the speaker treat the people he was working with?

-- 5. When did you last hear a speech?
-Who gave it?
-What was the occasion?

 The modal verbs must, could, might, and should are used with have + past participle to express several concepts about the past.